 When it's your turn to interview, you want to be the most prepared candidate, and that means having all the right tools with you.
 Here are 5 great presentation products that will help you land your dream job.

 Many of today's job applications are submitted online.
 You probably also emailed your work samples to the hiring manager.
 Of course, they reviewed those things—if they didn't like your work, they wouldn't have called you in the first place.
 But there's a difference between seeing something onscreen and seeing it in person.

 Bringing hard copies of your resume and work samples will make you look prepared for your interview, especially if the hiring manager didn't have time to print off copies for themselves or if the interview room isn't equipped with a computer.

 As an added bonus, handing out hard copies of your samples and resume will put a tangible reminder of you right on the interviewer's desk.
 It's easy to slip out of mind when you've only submitted electronic files because the interviewer has to actively seek out those files to view them.
-But a hard copy sitting on their desk will be visible at all times, so they have only to glance down and see the awesome resume you've built.
+But a hard copy sitting on their desk will be visible at all times, so they have only to glance down and see the impressive CV you've built.

 If you really want to go the extra mile, consider laminating your hand-outs so they'll be protected in the event of coffee spills or other natural office disasters.

 2. File Folders

 You wouldn't dream of showing up to a job interview in wrinkled a suit.
 Just like you keep your interview outfit pressed and looking great, it's important to make sure any papers you bring to the interview are neat and wrinkle free.